 Niku Steakhouse is a boutique dining experience with high-touch service.
 Led by Executive Chef Steve Brown and the team from Omakase Restaurant Group, Niku is among the few American steakhouses to have an in-house butcher, Guy Crims, who also oversees the nose-to-tail butcher program at The Butcher Shop by Niku.

-A dramatic open kitchen with a custom-made binchotan charcoal grill, a wood-fired yakiniku grill and Kappo-style counter seating for 15 is the focal point of the dining room, with additional table seating for 30 guests.
+A dramatic kitchen with a binchotan charcoal grill, a wood-fired yakiniku grill and Kappo-style counter seating for 18 is the focal point of the dining room, with additional table seating for 30 guests.
 The room features a private dining space partially hidden by a floor-to-ceiling wall of wine.

-The steakhouse will offer more than 100 California wines–all available by the glass–and a full bar with a focus on whiskey.
+The steakhouse offers more than 100 California wines–all available by the glass–and a full bar with a focus on whiskey.

 Chef Steve Brown was born and raised in Southern California, but he started his culinary career in Garmisch, Germany, as a dishwasher and prep cook.
 It was then, at the age of 18, that he fell in love with the idea of becoming a chef.
 At 21, he returned to California to attend Le Cordon Bleu in Pasadena.
 After graduating, he worked in fine dining kitchens in Palm Springs, San Diego and Los Angeles.